magento/merchdocs/.github/CONTRIBUTING.md

 1. Create a pull request to `magento/merchdocs` from your fork.

    In general, you should use `master` as the base branch when creating a PR.
-If your contribution is related to a release that is in progress, use a version-specific integration branch, such as `develop`.
+If your contribution is related to a release that is in progress, use a version-specific integration branch.

 1. Complete the pull request template.